TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/alternate_lesson.md

 ### Behavior

-* The program begins by asking the user to input a number from 21 to 65.

     ```
       Welcome to Magic Square
       Enter a number from 21 to 65: 42
       You have entered 42
-    ```

-* The program should then create and display a magic square for that number.

-    ```
       Here is your Magic Square:

       22 01 12 07